Omega (video game)

 Omega is a video game developed and published by Origin Systems in 1989.
 It was directed by Stuart B. Marks.

+The player assumes the role of a cyber-tank designer and programmer, with the objective of creating tanks to defeat increasingly difficult opponents.
+The game emphasizes programming the tank, using a built-in text editor with artificial intelligence script commands similar to BASIC.
+Tanks can communicate and coordinate actions, and successful designs tend to be automated.
+Code is cross-platform, allowing Apple II, Commodore 64, and IBM PC users to compete against each other.

+The game received positive reviews, with Compute! praising its ease of use for newcomers to programming.
+Computer Gaming World acknowledged its similarities to RobotWar, while noting its improvements.
+Games International magazine awarded it 4 stars out of 5, highlighting its unique gameplay and requirement for strategic thinking.

 Gameplay

 The game puts the player in the role of a cyber-tank designer and programmer.
 Given a limited budget, the player must design a tank that can defeat a series of ever more challenging opponent tanks.
 Each successful design yields a higher security clearance and a larger budget, ultimately resulting in an OMEGA clearance and an unlimited budget.
 The focus of the game is not on the combat but on game programming the tank itself.

 Tanks are programmed using a built-in text editor that allows the player to use various artificial intelligence script commands, similar in structure to BASIC.
 These commands permit control of various aspects of the tank, and also allows teams of tanks to communicate and coordinate actions.
 While commands exist that enable a range of control over the tank, successful designs tend to be automated.
 Decision making is an important part of the design process, as the programming must reflect the equipment placed on the tank.

 Code was cross-platform, so Apple, Commodore, and IBM users could compete against each other.
 Origin operated a bulletin board system for Omega owners.